TOYOTA GAZOO Racing And Lexus Hold World Premiere Of GR GT, GR GT3, And Lexus LFA Concept

 Shikinen Sengu is a traditional Japanese shrine ritual during which a Shinto* shrine's core structures and elements are rebuilt every few decades.
 The ritual involves not only rebuilding the shrine itself but also recrafting its furnishings and ceremonial garments housed within.
 As such, it serves as a platform for artisans of a wide range of traditional Japanese crafts-including architecture, blacksmithing, and weaving-to pass on their skills to the next generation.

 The three unveiled models are being positioned as TMC's flagship sports cars, in the footsteps of the Toyota 2000GT and Lexus LFA.
-They embody 'Toyota's Shikinen Sengu' through the making of sports cars by preserving and passing on to the next generation fundamental car-making skills and incorporating new technologies.
-All three are being developed together under a shared philosophy centred on three key elements: a low centre of gravity, low weight with high rigidity, and the pursuit of aerodynamic performance.
+They embody "Toyota's Shikinen Sengu" through the making of sports cars by preserving and passing on to the next generation fundamental car-making skills and incorporating new technologies.
+All three are being developed together under a shared philosophy centered on three key elements: a low center of gravity, low weight with high rigidity, and the pursuit of aerodynamic performance.

 GR GTA new flagship pursuing overwhelming performance

 The GR GT is a new flagship sports car that further advances TGR's philosophy of making ever-better motorsports-bred cars.
-A diverse range of drivers, including Master Driver Morizo, professional drivers Tatsuya Kataoka, Hiroaki Ishiura, and Naoya Gamo, and in-house evaluation drivers, was involved in its development from the concept formulation stage.
+A diverse range of drivers, including Master Driver Morizo, professional drivers Tatsuya Kataoka, Hiroaki Ishiura, and Naoya Gamo, gentleman driver Daisuke Toyoda, and in-house evaluation drivers, was involved in its development from the concept formulation stage.
 All aspects of development prioritized the driver's perspective, starting with the driving position.
+The model is still being refined, with drivers repeatedly putting it through the "hone, drive to failure, and repair" cycle, as with other GR products.

 GR GT3A new FIA GT3-spec race car built with a driver-first approach